-Further Mathematics provides deeper grounding in, and greater conceptual understanding of all three areas of Mathematics - Pure, Mechanics and Statistics.
-By the end of the course you will have taken your mathematical aptitude to a higher level and developed further your logical, numerical and problem-solving skills.
+Further Mathematics provides deeper grounding in, and greater conceptual understanding of both Pure and Applied Mathematics.
+By the end of the course, you will have taken your mathematical aptitude to a higher level and developed further your logical, numerical and problem-solving skills.

-If you choose to study Further Mathematics, you will study units FP1, FP2, FP3, M1, M2, S1, S2 and D1.
+If you choose to study Further Mathematics, you will study units FP1, FP2, FP3 and S1, S2.
+The FP units cover topics in: summation of simple finite series; complex numbers; numerical solution of equation; coordinate systems; matrix algebra;